The Old Testament tells an interesting issue about a place called Paran. It says in Deuteronomy:

 And Rabbi Rachi tells in his commentary that Paran in Deuteronomy 33 refers to the Ishmaelites:

-Yes, Paran was mentioned somewhere else in other parts, and doesn’t seem from these scripts that they tell about Arabia, but that doesn’t mean that they is one Paran, for example, there were 2 places called Seir, look at Strong’s dictionary:
+It may be said that Paran was mentioned somewhere else in other parts, and doesn’t seem from these verses were pointing to Arabia.
+Actually that doesn’t mean that they is one Paran, for example, there were 2 places called Seir, one is related to the mount of Idumea and the other is related to Palestine as mentioned in the previous prophecy of Isaiah 42.

 Habakkuk, Teman and Paran

-Also what proves that Paran is not Sinai in that case is that nothing happened in it, even the great nation God promised Ishmael with (Genesis 20:20, 21:18) was certainly in Arabia not Sinai, where in Mecca, the revelation came to Muhammad (Peace be upon him) and from that time, the Arabs became a great nation by God’s religion Islam, that’s why the prophecy was still mentioned in at the end of the OT Habakkuk :
+Also what proves that Paran is not Sinai in that case is that nothing happened there, even the great nation God promised Ishmael with (Genesis 20:20, 21:18) was certainly in Arabia not Sinai, where in Mecca, the revelation came to Muhammad ﷺ and since then Arabs became a great nation through Islam, the religion of God, that’s why the prophecy was mentioned again in Habakkuk:

-Hab 3:3 God came from Teman, And the Holy One from mount Paran.
+Habakkuk 3:3 God came from Teman, And the Holy One from mount Paran.
 Selah.
 His glory covered the heavens, And the earth was full of his praise.
-Hab 3:4 And his brightness was as the light; He had rays coming forth from his hand; And there was the hiding of his power.
-Hab 3:5 Before him went the pestilence, And fiery bolts went forth at his feet.
+4 And his brightness was as the light; He had rays coming forth from his hand; And there was the hiding of his power.
+5 Before him went the pestilence, And fiery bolts went forth at his feet.

 And that’s what Darby’s translation gives: